Bidirectional compression in heterogeneous settings for distributed or federated learning with partial participation: tight convergence guarantees: Problem statement

-\begin{assumption}[Noise over stochastic gradients computation] The noise over stochastic gradients at the global optimal point, for a mini-batch of size $b$, is bounded: there exists a constant $\sigmstar \in \mathbb{R}$, s.~t.~for all $k$ in $\N$, for all $i$ in $\llbracket 1, N \rrbracket\,$, we have a.s.:

-\end{assumption} \gs The constant $\sigmstar^2$ is null, e.g.~if we use deterministic (batch) gradients, \textit{or} in the interpolation regime for i.i.d.~observations, as discussed in the Introduction.
+\begin{assumption}[Noise over stochastic gradients computation] The noise over stochastic gradients at the global optimal point, for a mini-batch of size $b$, is bounded: there exists a constant $\sigmstar \in \mathbb{R}$, s.~t.~for all $k$ in $\N$, for all $i$ in $\llbracket 1, N \rrbracket\,$, we have a.s.: $\quad\E [ \|\gwkstar^i - \nabla F_i(w_*)\|^2 | \Fdwncomp_{k} ] \leq \frac{\sigmstar^2}{b}.$ \end{assumption} \gs The constant $\sigmstar^2$ is null, e.g.~if we use deterministic (batch) gradients, \textit{or} in the interpolation regime for i.i.d.~observations, as discussed in the Introduction.
 As we have also incorporated here a mini-batch parameter, this reduces the variance by a factor $b$.